Wildlife of Cameroon

 The wildlife of Cameroon is composed of its flora and fauna.
 Bordering Nigeria, it is considered one of the wettest parts of Africa and records Africa's second highest concentration of biodiversity.
 To preserve its wildlife, Cameroon has more than 20 protected reserves comprising national parks, zoos, forest reserves and sanctuaries.
 The protected areas were first created in the northern region under the colonial administration in 1932; the first two reserves established were Mozogo Gokoro Reserve and the Bénoué Reserve, which was followed by the Waza Reserve on 24 March 1934.
 The coverage of reserves was initially about 4 percent of the country's area, rising to 12 percent; the administration proposes to cover 30 percent of the land area.

 The rich wildlife consists of 8,260 recorded plant species including 156 endemic species, 409 species of mammals of which 14 are endemic, 690 species of birds which includes 8 endemic species, 250 species of reptiles, and 200 species of amphibians.
 The habitats of these species include the southern region comprising tropical lowland, coastline on the Gulf of Guinea.
 Mangrove forests, 270000 ha in size, are along the coast line.
-Montane forests and savannahs are in the northern region of the country.
+Montane forests and savannas are in the northern region of the country.
 Important protected areas for these species are the Mbam Djerem National Park, Benoue National Park, Korup National Park, Takamanda National Park, and the Kagwene Gorilla Sanctuary.
 Cameroon is an important breeding area for marine and freshwater species such as crustaceans, mollusks, fish, and birds.